calculator with amortization schedule

 For each payment in the amortization schedule, it shows you how much of the payment goes toward interest, how much toward principal, and your remaining principal balance.

 An amortization calculator for extra payments also gives you the option to include extra each month, and pay down your loan faster.
 Our amortization schedule calculator below includes this option.
-It helps you figure out how much extra you’ll need to pay each month to, say, pay off your 30-year mortgage in 20 years.
+It helps you figure out how much extra you’ll need to pay each month to, say, pay off your 30-year loan amortization in 20 years.

 If you’re a math nerd, here’s the formula to calculate the monthly payment of a fixed-rate loan: